credwood/SportsBot/README.md

             )
 ```

-This function requires a search phrase and a list of words or phrases that should not appear in the conversation* and a file path to save jsonlines file containing the conversations.
+This function requires a search phrase, a list of words or phrases that should not appear in the conversation* and a file path to the conversation objects.
 The default file will be called output.jsonl and will be created in your project folder.

 To test the classifier, you will need to create a list of labels for the conversations, and then you can import and run `few_shot_train`: